mtripg6666tdr/candyget/README.md

 console.log(result.body);
 ```

-It's good you write your custom validation function with or without your favorite schema validator such as `ajv`, `zod` and so on in the `validator` option.
+It is beneficial to write your custom validation function, with or without using a schema validator such as ajv or zod, in the validator option.
 Note that if you specify `validator` and candyget fails the validation of the response body, the promise will be rejected even if there is no no-http error.

 ## For TypeScript users